phyntom/next-portfolio/README.md

   - [Website:](https://react-icons.github.io/react-icons/)
 - **Valibot: A light-wight library for schema declaration and validation made in Typescript.
 Looks similar to Zod**
   - [Website:](https://valibot.dev/)

+## Deployment

+The app is deployed on Microsoft Azure.
+It was deployed using Docker (https://www.docker.com/) container from as it can be seen from Dockerfile and I used the simplest way to deploy dockerized app in Azure using AppService.
+The domain was purchased on [Hostinger](https://www.hostinger.com/) then configured in Azure custom domains settings.